-The 2017 Bitchin’ Pitchin’ Panel host will work with the selected producers in advance to refine their ideas.
-During the panel, each producer will make a real pitch to a real editor from a top public media show or podcast.
-The resulting dialogue between editor and pitcher will reveal how, in this important first phase of development, a concept moves from the initial spark in a producer’s imagination to a fully formed, highly crafted story.
+The 2018 Bitchin’ Pitchin’ Panel host will work with the selected producers in advance to refine their ideas.
+During the panel, each participant will make a real pitch to a real editor or producer from a top public media show or podcast.
+The resulting dialogue between a commissioning entity and the pitcher will reveal how, in this important first phase of development, a concept moves from the initial spark in a producer’s imagination to a fully formed, highly crafted story.

-The editors invited to participate this year are among the best in the business, with digital and broadcast distribution platforms ripe for indie producers’ new sounds and perspectives.
-This year’s panel includes editors from “Reply All,” “Reveal,” and Pineapple Street Media as well as “Code Switch,” Audible and WAMU.
+The editors and producers invited to participate this year are among the best in the business, with digital and broadcast distribution platforms ripe for indie producers’ new sounds and perspectives.
+This year’s panel includes editors and producers from Today, Explained, This American Life, and NPR as well as The Nod, Invisibilia, and KCRW.

 AIR’s Pitch Panels are fun, educational, at times terrifying.
 We’re counting on you to give it a shot!
 Read on to learn how to proceed.

 Email your proposal to Leila Day at: email@example.com.

 DEADLINE TO APPLY: Monday August 27, 2018, at 8 p.m.
 PT.

 Please note: Do not send your pitches to the panelists!

 2. A concise description of your story idea—under 200 words.

 3. A clear, thoughtful description of how it will sound, and the audio elements you might include.
 Can you play tape during your pitch?
 Let us know.

 4. Do you have more than five years radio experience, or less?
 Specifically, what kind of experience?